LucasKreiss/LucasKreiss.github.io/_pages/research.md

 We later upgraded the device by two additional detection channels and applied to two different murine colitis models (see [DOI](https://doi.org/10.1053/j.gastro.2020.05.081)).
 Currently we are working on experimental studies to use MPEM for finding labelled immune cells in colitis models and to measure leakyness in blood vessels during IBD.

+## Optical clearing
+<br/><video src='/images/cleared_MPM_Video.mp4' style="width:600px">

+To increase the optical penetration depth even further, biological specimen can be optically cleared.
+Thereby, the samples are basically soaked in a medium until the refractive index is more uniform and the sample becomes more transparent.
+This allows to image the entire colon, from the outside wall until the inside lumen.
+Using the motion of the sample stage and simple grid-based image stitching, we can then reconstruct large 3D volumes of the entire colon at cellular resolution.
+Our clearing protocol for Multiphoton Imaging is described [here](https://doi.org/10.7150%2Fthno.51558).

 ## CURRENTLY UNDER CONSTRUCTION !